pashov/audits/solo/Zerem-security-review.md

 ## Proof of Concept

-This comment `// ***TODO***: send relayer fees here` in the `unlockFor` method and its design show that it is possible that `unlockFor` is usually called by relayers.
+This comment `// TODO: send relayer fees here` in the `unlockFor` method and its design show that it is possible that `unlockFor` is usually called by relayers.
 This opens up a new attack-vector in the contract and it is gas griefing on the ETH transfer

 ```solidity
 (bool success,) = payable(receiver).call{gas: 3000, value: amount}(hex"");